turbot/powerpipe-mcp/README.md

   - Access detailed HCL documentation and examples
   - Understand syntax for all Powerpipe elements
   - Get guidance for writing and modifying mod files

-### Prompts

-The Powerpipe MCP server includes a set of prompts that can be used to guide AI assistants in working with Powerpipe.

 ### Resources